-Steps Sub steps Sampling scheme and mapping Calculation of the number of plots Consultation with the National REDD+ Office and Provincial Focal Points and finalization of the number and layout of sample plots Adjustment and finalization of number of plots and maps 2.
-Training and team building for the National Forest Inventory at Sub- National level Trainings of the provincial forest departments' officials in the forest inventory techniques and protocols in each province including AJK and GB; Training of the young forestry graduates and professionals in Quality Control and Assurance protocols and procedure (German Consultants) Trainings of young forestry graduates in data entry and cleansing (German Consultants) Development of forest inventory (surveyors) and data entry and management teams: Developed three teams in each province having a combination of young forestry graduates and concerned forest departments filed staff.
+Steps Sub steps Sampling scheme and mapping Calculation of the number of plots Consultation with the National REDD+ Office and Provincial Focal Points and finalization of the number and layout of sample plots Adjustment and finalization of number of plots and maps Training and team building for the National Forest Inventory at Sub- National level Trainings of the provincial forest departments' officials in the forest inventory techniques and protocols in each province including AJK and GB; Training of the young forestry graduates and professionals in Quality Control and Assurance protocols and procedure (German Consultants) Trainings of young forestry graduates in data entry and cleansing (German Consultants) Development of forest inventory (surveyors) and data entry and management teams: Developed three teams in each province having a combination of young forestry graduates and concerned forest departments filed staff.
 3. Review and updating of Review and updating by the National Consultant the National Forest Review of the updated manual by the international consultants Inventory Manual Urdu translation of the manual 4.
-Execution of forest Collection of field data inventory Review and cleansing of data forms Development of new diameter-height models for major tree species Collection of control data in 10% clusters (tree and dead wood data were collected in the PSUs) Regular consultation and updating of the NRO and concerned forest department officials including the REDD+ focal points 5.
-Data entry, cleansing and processing Data entry on OF Collect (data entry forms designed by the German Consultants) Data cleansing using both the exported excel files and OF data entry sheets; Data analysis in Power BI software Uncertainty analysis visual interpretation of land use and forest cover analysis.
+Execution of forest Collection of field data inventory Review and cleansing of data forms Development of new diameter-height models for major tree species Collection of control data in 10% clusters (tree and dead wood data were collected in the PSUs) Regular consultation and updating of the NRO and concerned forest deportment officials including the REFR. (feed acids).
+E Data entry cleansing and department officials including the REDD+ focal points 5.
+Data entry, cleansing and Data entry on OF Collect (data entry forms designed by the German Consultants) processing , • Uncertainty analysis visual interpretation of land use and forest cover analysis.
 During the second phase 10'x10' grid was adjusted to 5'x5'/2.5'x2.5'/1.25'x1.25 according to the provincial level forest mask to determine the number of sample plots and accessibility criteria.
 The stratification was done on the basis of forest types using the forest mask (2012) and the forest type boundaries developed during the pilot NFI 2018.
 The two-phase sampling process, the number of sample plots calculated and stats applied during the sample plots calculations are given in Table 8 below and Figure 5, Figure 6 and Figure 7.
 The sample design included the following steps.

-2.5.1 Sample Design
+2.5.1.
+Sample Design